 Baby opossums are born as embryos, crawl into their mother's pouch and spend about two months attached to her nipples.
-When they are about 3-4 inches long, they start to ride around on their mother's back.
+When they are about 3" to 4" long, they start to ride around on their mother's back.
 Mother opossums do not easily notice if one falls off or gets left behind.
-Typically, if the opossum is less than 7 inches long, nose to rump, not including the tail, he is an orphan.
-When they are over 7 inches long, they are old enough to be on their own.
+Typically, if the opossum is less than 7" nose to rump, not including the tail, he is an orphan.
+When they are over 7", they are old enough to be on their own.

 Do not touch a bat with bare hands or thin gloves.
 If you have found bats inside your living quarters, it is best to call a Wildlife Management Professional to help you with the proper removal and safety procedures for bats in the house or bats in the attic.
 If you want to get a bat out of the house on your own, do not wave brooms, tennis racquets or your arms around in the air at a bat.
 Bats are not aggressive, they are only curious when flying towards you.
 If you open all of your doors and windows, they will eventually follow the airflow and fly outdoors.

-If the bat has several babies clinging to it and has a reddish tint to it, it will usually not be able to fly.
+If the bat has several babies clinging to it and has a reddish tint to it, like the ones shown above, it will usually not be able to fly.
 The red tint may indicate that it is a Red Tree Bat.
 They live in trees.
 Mom simply could not fly with all the young pups and fell to the ground.
 Place it on a larger horizontal tree branch together with its young and they should be ok.

 Sunbathing foxes are common.
 Just because they are out in the daylight does not mean something is wrong.
 Leave them alone if they seem energetic and healthy.
 It is totally normal to be able to get within a few feet of them - don't.
 Leave them alone.
 Even though all foxes look scrawny and skinny, they do not typically eat small children!

-Check with your state wildlife department to see if it is legal to repel wild animals in this manner: Purchase a Havahart Spray Away This infrared, motion-detecting water sprayer will shoot water up to 30' in a strong stream when hooked up to a charged garden hose.
+Check with your state wildlife department to see if it is legal to repel wild animals in the following manner: Purchase a Havahart Spray Away water spray and set it up.
+This infrared, motion-detecting water sprayer will shoot water up to 30' in a strong stream when hooked up to a charged garden hose.
 Have children put on a bathing suit and set up the perimeter that you want protected with it.
 This is a non-chemical solution for unwanted ducks and geese causing problems in your yard or swimming pool.
 If snakes, frogs, toads, ducklings and other animals are getting into your swimming pool, a Frog Log may also be helpful.

-Canada Geese love taking up residence in parking lots, even right in the middle of busy shopping centers or office complexes, and right next to a busy street or intersection.
-Many times, geese are killed, people are attacked or fender benders occur because of where they make their nests.
-Resident Canada Geese, (not Canadian Geese) love grassy parking lot areas because they get the three things they are looking for there - food, water & shelter and they can see predators coming from a long distance away.
+Canada geese, sometimes incorrectly called Canadian geese, love taking up residence in parking lots, it is not uncommon to find one right in the middle of a busy shopping center or office complex, or right next to a busy street or intersection.
+This creates problems, geese are killed, people are attacked or fender benders occur because of where they make their nests.
+Resident Canada geese love grassy parking lot areas because they get the three things they are looking for there - food, water and shelter, and they can see predators coming from a long distance away.

 Sadly, store patrons and store owners typically inadvertently make the problem worse by ignoring the problem until a goose gets run over by a vehicle or attacks a human.
 We can assist with these situations, but, we will only speak with the property owner or store owner.
 We will not call them, they must call us.
 Every year, we receive hundreds upon hundreds of calls about geese in parking lots from the concerned public.
 We will help, if you have the store owner or property owner call us.
-Please have the owner look at this web page for more info on geese in parking lots.
+Please have the owner look at our page on geese in parking lots for more information.

 If a goose is in the street, it is often because there is a nest nearby.
 Simply call the police or animal control and ask them to walk it back to the parking lot.
 Private companies cannot assist with this type of situation because the street is city, county or state owned.